replaceitem/carpet-discarpet/docs/Values.md

 `is_self` (boolean) True if the user is the currently logged in bot account itself.
 Useful to prevent bots replying to itself

+`private_channel` (Channel) The private messages channel with the user.
+Note that this may block, if the private channel was not yet opened.

 ## Slash command interaction

 `dc_slash_command_interaction`